-This rule contains references to the Ohio Administrative Code (OAC).
-While copies of these rules are generally available to the public through libraries and on-line sources, including the Ohio EPA website, ORC 121.76 (A) exempts such references from the provisions of ORC 121.71 through 121.75.
+This rule contains references to the Ohio Administrative Code (OAC) and Ohio Revised Code (ORC).
+While copies of these rules and statutes are generally available to the public through libraries and on-line sources, including the Ohio EPA website, ORC 121.76 (A) exempts such references from the provisions of ORC 121.71 through 121.75.